 Make notes

-Throughout the process make sure you take notes about each image or illustration so that you can refer back to them later if needed; this will also help ensure consistency across all elements of the final product!
+Throughout the process, make sure you take notes about each image or illustration so that you can refer back to them later if needed; this will also help ensure consistency across all elements of the final product!

-Color Palette
+Fashion Mood Board Color Palette

 How to Make a Fashion Mood Board Fashion mood board examples

-Fashion mood board examples
+Fashion mood board examples: Textures, patterns & color

-When selecting colors for your fashion mood boards be sure to consider everything from primary colors and neutrals to pastels and bright hues.
 Don’t be afraid to mix it up—you can even use more than one color palette if you like.

-Details in a Fashion Mood Board
+Details in Fashion Mood Boards

-Textures & Patterns
+Textures & patterns

 The textures and patterns you choose should be based on both practicality (what fabrics are suitable for the season?) as well as aesthetics (what kind of texture or pattern would look best with my other designs?).